ajayraju999/Real-world-Data-Extraction-in-Digital-Gauges-using-Computer-vision-and-Tensorflow/README.md

 ## Model exporting
 * Once you finish training your model, you can export your model to be used for inference.

+## Execution:
+* The object_detection_tutorial.ipynb notebook walks you through the process of using a pre-trained model to detect objects in an image.
+To try it out, I recommend to run it inside Google Colab.

 ## Classify images
 Now our custom model will be ready,we can use it to detect data in pictures ,videos and through webcam.